Guitar String Tension Calculator

 kilograms per meter.
 Thicker strings require more tension or a heavier pull to achieve their required tuning.

 Now, let's look at the guitar's scale length.
-The scale length is the length of the open string between the guitar's nut and bridge, and is the length over which the string vibrates to produce a sound.
+The scale length is the length of the open string between the guitar's nut and bridge and is the length over which the string vibrates to produce a sound.
 A long scale length would require more tension to pull a string tight to meet its desired pitch.
 The same string would require less tension to be tuned to that same pitch if it was placed on a shorter scale length.
+A shorter scale length doesn't limit a guitar's music scale.
+However, it can affect the size of each fret of the guitar.

 Through experience, you will learn which string gauges feel okay to you while you play.
 You can then use that as a reference when choosing replacement strings for your guitar.
 To get the right strings for you, we need to learn some guitar string tension physics.
 That is where our guitar string tension calculator comes in handy.